Your Mom insults in live-action TV.

 - Alex Rider: When Alex shows up with a head wound, Tom instantly resolves to "destroy" whoever did it.
 His plan for this involves donkey porn, Photoshop, and pictures of the guilty party's parents.

 - From Angel:Angel: Another minute, and I would have given them everything.
 The ring, the scroll, your mom... how is your mom, anyways?

-- On one episode of the 60s Batman TV series, a villain taunts Batman with "Your mother wears army boots!", to which Batman responds, "Why yes, she does... and she finds them quite comfortable!"
-(Which is odd, because in canon, Batman's mother is a victim of Death by Origin Story and ordinarily a particular Berserk Button for him.)
+- On one episode of Batman (1966), a villain taunts Batman with "Your mother wears army boots!", to which Batman responds, "Why yes, she does... and she finds them quite comfortable!"
+(Which is odd, because in canon, Batman's mother is a victim of Death by Origin Story)

 - From The Big Bang Theory: